Sarthak-iit/Certificates-Maker/README.md

 #### Preparing the Background Image
 1. Choose the background image pertaining to the event.
 Should be color matched to the certificates.
-2. Save the background image for ech event in the `Background` folder as `[event_name].png`.
+2. Save the background image for each event in the `Background` folder as `[event_name].png`.
 DO ENSURE THAT THE BACKGORUND IMAGE IS A PNG IMAGE.

 ### Preparing the Certificates